 Make Better Medical Devices with OGP UK Multi Sensor Metrology

 Multi sensor measurement systems make it possible to acquire data points from a complex part with multiple sensors and probes.
 During the inspection process integrated software uses these data points to determine geographic relationships which are closely compared to the part’s design drawing.
-Each sensor is used for a specific measurement purpose to ensure maximum efficiency and to verify the part’s dimensions, for this reason metrology machine efficiency within the medical device quality control process is imperative.
+Each sensor is used for a specific measurement purpose to ensure maximum efficiency and to verify the part’s dimensions, for this reason metrology machine efficiency within the medical devices quality control process is imperative.

 Specialist medical devices demand precision measurement to ensure they are fit for their intended purpose in both form and functions.
 Ear, nose and throat (ENT) applications such as the parts that form the middle ear prosthesis often consist of extremely small components and these medical devices, regardless of size, are primarily made to exacting tolerances.
 Therefore the measurement and inspection technology used in characterising customised medical devices need to deliver the highest accuracy, and often to submicron level.

 Orthopaedic implants including prosthetic hip ball joints, or tibial and femoral knee and ankle implants have proven to be extremely hard to measure accurately due to their complex and often customised geometries, being made to fit individual patients.
 Defining their shape and surface are higher-order curve fittings made up of ‘Non-Uniform Rational B-Splines’ (NURBs) or varying point coefficients.
 Forming variable and organically curved shapes that are designed to fit with mating prosthetic parts and even bone joints inside the body.
 The complex 3D curves that make up the part often cause difficulty within the measurement process, especially in measuring all surfaces from a single direction which results in certain types of sensors being unable to collect data points from them.